 Replay Acquisition Corp. (the "Company") was incorporated as a Cayman Islands exempted company on November 6, 2018.
 The Company was formed for the purpose of effecting a merger, amalgamation, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses (the "Business Combination").
+Although the Company is not limited to a particular business, industry or geographical location for purposes of consummating a Business Combination, the Company intends to focus its search for a target in Argentina and/or Brazil focused on industries that the Company believes have favorable prospects and a high likelihood of generating strong risk-adjusted returns for its shareholders.
+These industries include, but are not limited to, the consumer, telecommunications and technology, energy, financial services and real estate sectors.
 The Company is an emerging growth company and, as such, the Company is subject to all of the risks associated with emerging growth companies.